 Physician ordering practices in emergency departments (EDs) can significantly impact patient outcomes and resource utilization.

-Batch ordering of diagnostic imaging tests is a common practice intended to expedite diagnosis and treatment.
+Batch ordering diagnostic imaging tests is a common practice intended to expedite diagnosis and treatment.

 What this study adds

 A higher tendency to batch order is associated with an increase in the number of imaging tests ordered, indicating potential overuse of diagnostic resources.